hu-cs/ClinicMS/Report.md

 #### Customer Statement of Requirement. ####

 	As a result of several interview that we had with our Customer.
 Not just one of them, we had extra interviews with other health care environments.
-We had interviews with these places listed as follows.	return
+We had interviews with these places listed as follows.

 1. Hakim sanayee Clinic
 2. Panjtan Al Aba
 3. Jebraiel Governmental Hospital.